-(b) Excepted from the requirements of this section is the temporary parking (less than five hours per day) of vehicles operated by persons who are visiting the owners or occupiers of the residence.
+(b) Temporary parking (less than five hours per day) is excepted from the requirements of this section for vehicles operated by persons who are visiting the owners or occupiers of the residence.

 (c) Nothing herein shall be deemed to modify or impact, in any way, the requirements found under § 153.071, "recreational and commercial vehicle storage".
 (Ord. passed 10-19-1983; Ord. passed 8-12-2013)